Mobility transition: Sea freight

 By far the largest part of the world's freight traffic is sea freight.
 In 2010, about 60,000 trillion kilometre-tonnes were transported by sea, which was 85% of the world's total freight traffic.
 According to a 2015 forecast by Statista, by 2050 the volume of freight will have increased to four times the levels of 2010, while the share of sea freight will remain about the same.

 Transporting goods by container ship is very efficient.
 Relatively few carbon dioxide (CO2) emissions are caused per transported tonne and kilometre compared to transport by truck (lorry).
 According to the Naturschutzbund Deutschland (NABU), the latter emit 50 grams of carbon dioxide per tonne and kilometre, while container ships only emit 15 grams.
-However, the mineral oil-based ship fuel used by container ships is particularly polluting; 90 percent of all large ships run on heavy fuel oil (bunker fuel).
+However, the mineral oil-based ship fuel used by container ships is particularly polluting; 90 per cent of all large ships run on heavy fuel oil (bunker fuel).
 Among other things, this means that emissions of toxic sulfur oxide are many times higher.
 To counteract this problem, the International Maritime Organization (IMO) lowered the limit value for sulfur in fuel from 3.5% to 0.5% in 2020.

 Efficiency can be further increased and fuel consumption reduced by building the ships even larger.

 There are innovations to harness wind power for sea transportation.
 These include cylindrical sails that can be retrofitted to cargo ships (making them "rotor ships" or "Flettner ships") and can reduce fuel consumption.
 Another option is a towing kite construction, which was originally developed in 2001 by the Hamburg-based company SkySails and is now being sold by AirSeas.
 The sail has an area of 1,000 square metres and was developed to reduce fuel consumption on cargo ships by up to 20%.
 As of 2019, the aviation group Airbus was testing this idea on four of its own freighters with the aim of saving up to 8,000 tonnes of carbon dioxide emissions.